keikai/doc/dev-ref/Control_Components.md

 # Spreadsheet ZUL Attributes

-Each component is represented by a unique tag name, e.g. Keikai Spreadsheet is a `<spreadsheet>` in a ZUL page.
-The easiest way to control a component is to set a component's properties via a tag's attribute.
+Each ZK component is represented by a unique tag name, e.g. Keikai Spreadsheet is a `<spreadsheet>` in a ZUL page.
+The easiest way to control a component is to set a tag's attribute in a zul.
 Each property has its own purpose, and you can change it by specifying values in a tag's attribute.

 ## Excel File Path

-The simplest way to load and display an Excel file is setting Spreadsheet's `src` attribute to the file path which is a relative URI with respect to the web context root.
+The simplest way to load and display an Excel file is setting Spreadsheet's `src` attribute with the file path which is a relative URI with respect to the web context root.

 ``` xml